dgoulet-tor/arti/README.md

 `cargo doc --no-deps --document-private-items`, to include documentation for private members but not for dependencies.

 You can try running the demo code in `client-demo` with `cd client-demo && cargo run`.
-You'll need to have a running local chutney network first; see the documentation for that program.
+You'll need to have a running local chutney network or an up-to-date tor directory first; see the documentation for that program.

 ## I want to help.
 What _should_ I do with this?